thehubbard/esa-pyxel/docs/source/background/detectors.rst

 NumPy array handling functions, models can also modify properties of photons, charges, etc., like position, kinetic energy, number of electrons per charge packet, signal amplitude, etc.

-DataFrame and Array classes and their methods to store and handle the data in Pyxel: